michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.7.9 - 09/21/2021 =
+- Fixed a bug that the wrong page title was displayed for the `Add Feed Unit` and `Add Unit by ScratchPad Payload` pages.
+- Fixed a bug that pop-up thumbnails sometimes got stuck when multiple of them are displayed at the same time.

 = 4.7.8 - 09/19/2021 =
 - Optimized the method of displaying prices with Category units to be more accurate when the PA-API keys are set.